techstreams/TSContactForm/README.md

 Ensure that [Node.js](http://nodejs.org/) and [npm](https://github.com/npm/npm) are installed on your system.  *NOTE: Most Node.js installers include npm.*

-To install dependencies, run the following command in the project's root directory:
+To install dependencies, run the following command from the project's root directory:

     npm install

 *You may need to run `sudo npm install` depending upon your environment.*

-To build, edit the [source](src/tscontactform.coffee) and run the following command in the project's root directory:
+To build code, edit the [source](src/tscontactform.coffee) and run the following command from the project's root directory:

     gulp

 *While developing, the `gulp dev` task may be useful.
-Run the following command in the project's root directory:*
+Run the following command from the project's root directory:*

     gulp dev

+To run the docs locally, [install Harp](#docs) and run the following command from the project's root directory:

+    gulp docsdev

+To compile the docs, [install Harp](#docs) and run the following command from the project's root directory:

+    gulp docsbuild

 You can find all gulp tasks in [gulpfile](gulpfile.coffee).

+### Docs

+The documentation was built with [Harp](http://harpjs.com/).
+To run the documentation locally:

+Install Harp globally.  *See the [documentation](http://harpjs.com/docs/environment/install) for more information.*

+To run the Harp server, execute the following command from the project's root directory *(or use the [gulp docsdev](#using-coffeeScript-and-gulp) task)*:

+    harp server ./docs/_harp

+* Open up a browser and navigate to http://localhost:9000*

+To build the docs, execute the following command from the project's root directory *(or use the [gulp docsbuild](#using-coffeeScript-and-gulp) task)*:

+    harp compile ./docs/_harp ./docs/_site